List of Dutch inventions and innovations: Moodswinger (2006)

 The Moodswinger is a twelve-string electric zither with an additional third bridge designed by Dutch luthier Yuri Landman.
 The rod functions as the third bridge and divides the strings into two sections to add overtones, creating a multiphonic sound.

 Springtime (guitar) (2008)

 The Springtime is an experimental electric guitar with seven strings and three outputs.
 Landman created the instrument in 2008.

 Philosophy and social sciences

 Neostoicism (1580s)

 Neostoicism was a syncretic philosophical movement, joining Stoicism and Christianity.
 Neostoicism was founded by Dutch-Flemish humanist Justus Lipsius, who in 1584 presented its rules, expounded in his book De Constantia (On Constancy), as a dialogue between Lipsius and his friend Charles de Langhe.
 The eleven years (1579–1590) that Lipsius spent in Leiden (Leiden University) were the period of his greatest productivity.
 It was during this time that he wrote a series of works designed to revive ancient Stoicism in a form that would be compatible with Christianity.
 The most famous of these is De Constantia (1584).
-Neostoicism had an influence on many seventeenth and eighteenth-century writers including Montesquieu, Bossuet, Francis Bacon, Joseph Hall, Francisco de Quevedo and Juan de Vera y Figueroa.

-Modern pantheism (1670s)

-Pantheism was popularized in the modern era as both a theology and philosophy based on the work of the 17th-century Dutch Jew philosopher Baruch Spinoza, whose Ethics was an answer to Descartes' famous dualist theory that the body and spirit are separate.
-Spinoza is regarded as the chief source of modern pantheism.
-Spinoza held that the two are the same, and this monism is a fundamental quality of his philosophy.
-He was described as a "God-intoxicated man," and used the word God to describe the unity of all substance.
-Although the term pantheism was not coined until after his death, Spinoza is regarded as its most celebrated advocate.

-Spinozism (1660s–1670s)

-Spinozism is the monist philosophical system of the Dutch-Jewish philosopher Baruch Spinoza which defines "God" as a singular self-subsistent substance, with both matter and thought as its attributes.